Approx. Time Difference

 Requirements & Course Registration

 You are required to register for 3-4 courses per semester.
-Each course is worth 6 UC quarter units (4 semester units).
-The Italian language continuation course is worth 3 UC quarter units (2 semester units) and can be taken for P/NP only.
-You will recieve 18-24 UC quarter units (12-16 semester units) per semester.
+Each course is worth 6 UC quarter units (4 semester units) and all courses are upper-division.
+The Italian language continuation course is worth 3 UC quarter units (2 semester units) and can be taken for Pass/No Pass only.
+You will receive 18-24 UC quarter units (12-16 semester units) per semester.

 You are placed in the fourth or fifth year of the Bocconi program, roughly equivalent to the senior year or the first-year master’s level at UC.
 If you want to take master’s-level courses, you must have completed the equivalent of the first-year courses in your graduate program at UC; otherwise, you will be placed in upper-division undergraduate courses.

 Course offerings for the upcoming academic year are usually not posted online until June.
 To see course descriptions and syllabi for previous years you can visit the Bocconi Course Portfolio Archive